Outdoor Skills Immersion Bay Area, CA

-Our Outdoor Skills Immersion Program is more than a push survival skills program.
 Our learning is focus on reviving a village, one with an innate understanding of the wilderness and long-term sustainability.

 This year focuses on the core studies of our Rangers Guild.
 The art of the Ranger is true wilderness living.
 Traveling light with the sole purpose of caring for the village.

 Wilderness Survival & Primitive Skills Learn how to tend to your needs of shelter, water, fire and food while also tending to the land around you.

 Animal Tracking See through the eyes of ancient tracker.
 Develop the ability to follow and find bear, bobcat, cougar and deer.

 The Curriculum of Shadows: Invisibility and Awareness Take your nature awareness to the next level.
 Learn how both survival and tracking are actually be about flow.
 This is the art of strategy through the path of least resistance.

 Our methods are stand out from many outdoor and wilderness schools.
 Expert instructors offer hands-on projects.
 They work directly with you to cultivate a learning relationship of competency and creativity.
 One based your individual passions and pursuits.